Photo by: Ron Rosenstock

 per person, double occupancy*

-*U.S. dollars based upon minimum of 6 participants.
-There is a small group surcharge of $400 if 4-5 participants.
+*U.S. dollars based upon minimum of participants.
 We try to accommodate travelers who request single accommodations, as well as travelers who are looking for a roommate.
-If a single room is requested (subject to availability), or if we are unable to find a suitable roommate, there is a single room surcharge of $795.
+If a single room is requested (subject to availability), or if we are unable to find a suitable roommate, there is a single room surcharge of $TBD.

 Ron Rosenstock is thrilled to return to Scotland and take you to the wild landscape of the Highlands, and the Western Isles.
 He invites you to join him on this amazing journey.
 The number of participants is limited to ten, so sign up early before the trip is full.
 This itinerary features the Isle of Skye, and Lewis & Harris in the Outer Hebrides.
 Each day will be at a relaxed pace, allowing enough time to photograph the diverse landscape as well as taking in the local history, people, and...